 Identifying and understanding the customer's needs and expectations is crucial for the success of any business.
 Irrespective of how good products or services are, if marketers don’t realize what their respective customers are looking for, they will have a hard time persuading the people to make a purchase.
 However, when products are designed as per the current needs of the targeted audience, then marketers have a clear path where they can reach out to the customers with effective solutions.

-The more a business knows about its audience, better are its sales opportunities.
+The more a business knows about its audience, the better its sales opportunities.
 When it comes to understanding the audience, marketers must get an answer to some preeminent questions like-

 Google Analytics is always helpful in providing valuable insights on how visitors are engaging with a website.
 While it doesn’t provide precise audience intent, it does offer valuable quantitative data.
 Basically, Google Analytics can tell you what and how people are looking for but it doesn’t answer why.
 Nevertheless, the insights can be put to good use and help understand the behavioural flow of the audience and search terms that got you there.